PDE-Free Mass-Constrained Learning of Complex Systems with Hidden States: The Methodology

 with columns \(\mathbf{x}_k \in \mathbb{R}^{N}\) being the density fields.
 The key assumption of the methodology is that these data points lie on a smooth $d$-dimensional manifold \(\mathcal{M}\subset\mathbb{R}^N\), and we seek a data‐driven mapping

 such that \(\mathbf{y}_m=\varPhi(\mathbf{x}_m)\in \mathbb{R}^d\) captures the dominant coherent structures and emergent dynamics in the latent space, where $d$ approximates the intrinsic dimension of $\mathcal{M}$.
-The construction of this mapping via manifold learning constitutes the first step of the proposed framework.
+The construction of this mapping via manifold learning and in particular DIffusion Maps (POD is also used for comparison purposes) constitutes the first step of the proposed framework.

-Once \(\varPhi\) is obtained, one can learn surrogate ROMs of the high-dimensional dynamics embedded in the latent space, i.e., learn the solution operator $\mathcal{S}_T$ of the reduced-order dynamics:
+Once $\varPhi$ is obtained, one can learn surrogate ROMs of the high-dimensional dynamics embedded in the latent space, i.e., learn the solution operator $\mathcal{S}_T$ of the reduced-order dynamics as: